Rutuja-Salunke/A-PCA-Analysis-of-Wine-Characteristics-/Description.md

   - Checked the shape, info, and summary statistics of the dataset.
   - No missing values were found.
   - Descriptive statistics were examined to understand the distribution of features.
+     - **Checked Dataset Statistics:**
+      - Employed Pandas' `describe()` function to generate descriptive statistics of the dataset, including mean, standard deviation, minimum, and maximum values.
+      - Verified basic statistics to understand the distribution and scale of the features.

+     - **Ensured No Missing Values:**
+      - Utilized Pandas functions such as `isnull()` to identify any missing values in the dataset.
+      - Handled missing values, if any, through techniques like imputation or removal based on the nature of the data.

 - **Feature Engineering:**
   - Detected outliers using the Interquartile Range (IQR) method.